pixelandpen/content_inventory/README.md

 The script is used to recursively list all files in a starting directory and export them to an XLS file.
-If the file is HTML, it will record the value in the title element.
+If the file is HTML, it will record the value in the &lt;title&gt; element.

 Usage: